build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 * update each host to point to knot's IP (`2.0.0.107`)
 * update knot's zonefile for each host & router in our internet
 * [x]change server name references to `knot` => `dns`
+* create a 'definition of done' list for promoting future => chapters